 - After the load has completed, check for stains.

 Some powdered detergents don't completely dissolve in hard water, leaving white powdered streaks on clothing after washing.
 These streaks may not show up on lighter clothes but make an appearance on darker-colored items.
 To avoid this, completely dissolve the powdered detergent in top-loading washing machines, filling the tub with water before adding clothes.
-Use the vinegar-and-water soaking method to remove tough stains.

 Stiff Laundry and Detergent Residues

-Some powdered detergents don't leave stains but stiffen the laundry in hard-water conditions or leave a detergent residue.
+Some powdered detergents don't leave stains but can stiffen the laundry in hard-water conditions or leave a detergent residue.
 When colored fabrics appear faded or you notice increased wear or abrasions on laundered items because of hard water, switch to a liquid detergent instead.
 Some powdered detergents just don't mix well with hard water.
 You can also add a laundry water softener agent if you're not willing to give up your favorite brand of powdered detergent.

-Fabric Softener Stains
+How to Eliminate Fabric Softener Stains

 Undispersed fabric softeners can leave a waxy-like feeling on clothes or laundered items as well.
 Here's how to eliminate these stains: